What You Should Know Before Buying a Video Wall

 If you require interactivity, what type, a touch video wall experience, control from a kiosk, from a tablet.
 Who will interact with your video wall and how?

-5. Set-Up, Calibration and Maintenance
+5. Set-Up, Calibration & Maintenance

 This aspect is usually overlooked when deciding what video wall solution to get.
 Ensure you’re considering who will be the administrator of the video wall and responsible for its management and support long term.

-6. Who will install?
+6. Who will install the video wall?

 Video walls require a variety of components—including displays, cabling, mounts, etc—that need to be properly installed.